Colin12345678910/portfolio/Reverex.markdown

 # Reverex: DX
 ---
 During the original development of Reverex, we had a lot of ideas to polish and expand the game.
-As a result, we created Reverex DX; which is an official remake of the project intended to fix significant backend limitations the Original had, and implement previously impossible features.
+As a result, we created Reverex DX, which is an official remake of the project intended to fix significant backend limitations the Original had, and implement previously impossible features.

-<iframe width="560" height="315" src="https://video.fastly.steamstatic.com/store_trailers/257081151/movie480_vp9.webm?t=1733932481" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 - Purpose